-Do you wonder if you should not ban screen time for your children?
-In today’s times, limiting screen time for your child can have more serious consequences than giving it to them.
+When kids spend too much time online, we wonder if we should just ban screen time for them all together.
+Did you know that limiting screen time for your child can have more serious consequences than giving it to them.
 Most parents have never thought about these five reasons.

 If you are from my generation and reading this, then I am sure you’d agree that our parents really weren’t this strict about a lot of things that we are about these days.
 I don’t think they ever thought of technology as a threat to their children.
 No doubt, it was all new and most of us didn’t know what kind of danger mobile phones and the internet posed but even then, I think, it was a lot of freedom that we got in our days.

 I keep telling myself that I should trust my children and that I should give them time to learn to handle their own problems before stepping in.
 As parents, we need to understand that there is a time to talk to them and there is a time to take action against them.